ddvmanju/learn-shell-August-2025/README.md

 #importing functions and variables

 we can import functions and variables using 'source' command.
 Meaning if we have a file with variables and functions declared then we can source that file and all those variables and functions will be inherited into this shell programme what we are running.

+- in shell function inside a function will work

+#REDIRECTORS

+command > output (>Symbol will redirect the output of command to that output file) command < Input (< symbol will load the input from that file input)

+Output is two types

+command &>output (&> symbol will redirect both output and error)